miykael/miykael.github.io/_posts/2023-10-23-04_tensorflow_advanced.md

     Size of training and test set: (3342, 11) | (835, 11)

-An important step for any machine learning project is appropraite features scaling.
+An important step for any machine learning project is appropriate features scaling.
 Now, we could use something like `scipy` or `scikit-learn` to do this task.
 But let's see how this can also be done directly with TensorFlow.